llvm/llvm-project/clang/docs/analyzer/user-docs/CommandLineUsage.rst

 Comparison of CodeChecker and scan-build
 ----------------------------------------

-Static Analyzer is by design a GUI tool originally intended to be consumed by the XCode IDE.
+The static analyzer is by design a GUI tool originally intended to be consumed by the XCode IDE.
 Its purpose is to find buggy execution paths in the program, and such paths are very hard to comprehend by looking at a non-interactive standard output.
-It is possible, however, to invoke the Static Analyzer from the command line in order to obtain analysis results, and then later view them interactively in a graphical interface.
+It is possible, however, to invoke the static analyzer from the command line in order to obtain analysis results, and then later view them interactively in a graphical interface.
 The following tools are used commonly to run the analyzer from the command line.
 Both tools are wrapper scripts to drive the analysis and the underlying invocations of the Clang compiler: